dylanized/claw/README.md

     claw sample1.json

-This will create a folder called sample1, with the results.
+This will create a folder called sample1, with your results.

 External Page List